Why Study Religion at W&L?

 About the Department

-- To teach about the world’s religious traditions, introducing students to the thought, beliefs, institutions, symbolic expressions, worship, and social and moral implications of these traditions, and to illuminate their interaction with other social and cultural forms, including other religious traditions;
+- Teach about the world’s religious traditions, introducing students to the thought, beliefs, institutions, symbolic expressions, worship, and social and moral implications of these traditions;

-- To introduce students to the various methods employed in religious studies: historical, philosophical and theological, sociological and psychological, textual, hermeneutical and aesthetic, and comparative;
+- Introduce students to the various methods employed in religious studies: historical, philosophical and theological, sociological and psychological, textual, hermeneutical and aesthetic, and comparative;

-- To encourage students to think about religious ways of life tolerantly, sympathetically, and yet critically.
+- Encourage students to think about religious ways of life tolerantly, sympathetically and yet critically.

 - The Rev. Dr. Jennifer Strawbridge ’01 is associate professor in New Testament Studies at the University of Oxford.